 |Name ||Number of Aluminum Cans|

 Next, each student should create a line plot or bar graph of his

 or her data.
 (Or, you may ask half the class to create each type of

 graph.
 Then, a rich discussion can occur about the differences between

 the graphs and the types of information that each shows.)
 A sample of

-each type is shown below; the line plot is on the left, and the bar
+each type is shown below; the line plot is on the top, and the bar

 Have each student look at the line plot and write several things